 Invented by Jeffrey A. Dean, Georges R. Harik, and Paul Bucheit

 US Patent Application 20120173334

 The relevance of advertisements to a user’s interests is improved.
 In one implementation, the content of a web page is analyzed to determine a list of one or more topics associated with that web page.
 An advertisement is considered to be relevant to that web page if it is associated with keywords belonging to the list of one or more topics.

 One or more of these relevant advertisements may be provided for rendering in conjunction with the web page or related web pages.

-While this patent focuses upon Adsense and search engine marketing, it does potentially have lessons for SEO on how pages might be classified for other purposes as well.
+While this patent focuses on Adsense and search engine marketing, it does potentially have lessons for SEO on how pages might be classified for other purposes as well.

-Here are a number of ways that Google might classify pages to decide which ads to show on them:
+Here are many ways that Google might classify pages to decide which ads to show on them:

 How Google May Decide on Web Pages Categories

 1. Every term on a page could be identified as a possible topic.